United Park City Mines Company

 The other mines continued to ship ores by rail as late as the early 1960s.
 There are newspaper accounts, in the form of regular weekly reports of mining activity, saying that 10-20 cars were shipped from various mines in any given one week period.
 The Ontario mine continued to ship material from its mine dumps above Park City throughout this same period.
 While the mine dumps were not high grade ore, they worked very well as what was known as flux-ore, a product needed by the smelters to balance the ores they were processing from other mines throughout the region, which included Nevada and Idaho.
 The Ontario dumps were trucked from the mine site down Park City's Main Street to a truck dump built for the purpose, and located about 300 yards north of the landmark Silver King Coalition building.

 During December 1964, "Utah's United Park City Mines are shipping a car-load or so of silver-lead-zinc ore each day."
 (New York Times, December 10, 1964)

-By 1965, United Park City Mines was shipping 33 cars per week, but Hecla was only shipping five cars per week from the Mayflower.
+By 1965, United Park City Mines was shipping 33 cars per week from the Keetley site, but Hecla was only shipping five cars per week from the Mayflower.
 (Park Record, May 6, 1965)

 In late April 1968, mining resumed at the mines of United Park City Mining Co., following a 8-1/2 month strike by workers at Kennecott's operations in Utah, Nevada, Arizona and New Mexico.
 The strike was honored by workers at the all of the western smelters, including the United States lead mill at Midvale, where the Park City company was sending its ores, and the International smelter in Tooele where the Park City concentrates were smelted.
 (New York Times, April 7, 1968, "within two weeks")